What Are Over-the-Counter (OTC) Options? How Do They Work?

 OTC options are largely illiquid compared to their vanilla cousins.
 That’s because they’re more or less bespoke contracts — they’ve been customized according to the criteria set forth by the parties involved.

-So, OTC options, with their customizations, may not be appealing to many traders, and as a result, not quite as easy to sell.
+The customizations OTC options come with may not be appealing to many traders and, as a result, may not be quite as easy to sell.
 In other words, there’s less demand for tailor-made options contracts like those in the OTC market, meaning they’re less liquid, and often more costly.

 3. Secondary Markets